2018

 The banner of the Rotary Club of Kandy was designed by the Club’s Secretary Rtn.
 Siri Patinayake.
 It incorporates the Octagon of the Temple of the Tooth and a drummer with the drum (Anda Bera) traditionally used to announce royal edicts.

-February 24th 1942
+1942

-The Charter ceremony was held under the patronage of District Governor Sri Chittapalam Gardiner
+The Charter ceremony was held under the patronage of District Governor Sri Chittapalam Gardiner on the 24th February 1942.

-September 24th 1941
+1941

-Early 1941
+1941